codex-team/codex-surveys/README.md

-# Codex surveys
+# CodeX Surveys

-A simple constructor for the feedback widget.
+A simple widget to collect users' feedback.

 ## How to use Surveys